trueclean-energy/natural-db/README.md

 This multi-query approach lets the LLM build complex answers from structured memories.

 ## Real-World Use Cases: Combining All Features

+### Case 0: Personalized Fitness Tracking

+**Setup**: "I want you to be more encouraging when I'm working on fitness goals, and track my progress with enthusiasm"

+**What happens**:

+- **Base behavior**: Creates structured fitness tracking tables and schedules progress reviews
+- **Personalized behavior**: Adopts encouraging tone specifically for fitness conversations
+- **Data persistence**: Both the fitness data and personality preferences persist long-term

 ### Case 1: Automated Investment Research